BrandSEPI/Botler/README.md

 ## Description

-[Botler](https://github.com/BrandSEPI/PIWOBOT.git) is an assistant that aims to make your stay on the server perfect .
+[Botler](https://github.com/BrandSEPI/PIWOBOT.git) is an assistant that aims to make your experience on the server perfect .

 ## Require